qoq/wiijoy/README.md

 - Press fire (Z).
 The LED should light up.
 - Press (C) button.
 The LED should start blinking (this is the auto-fire function of the adapter).

+Note that the metal "ears" of the pictured DB9 connector may need to be bent or cut to fit on some Atari machines.
+You can remove metal casing altogether, but you may need to glue two plastic parts of the connector together so they don't fall apart.
+Alternatively, you can use a different type of DB9 connector.

 ### Bill of materials

 - [1] Resistor 330 Ohm 1/8w